Fuzzy dark matter soliton core hosting a supermassive black hole as a dense low-mass perturber in strong gravitational lensing: Possible scenarios

 \subsection{Tidal mass loss scenario}

 A possible way to explain the high SMBH mass is to consider the mass loss of the soliton core due to the tidal effect \cite{2018PhRvD..97f3507D}.
 Once the halo that hosts the soliton core and the SMBH enters the main halo that is responsible for the primary strong lensing of JVAS B1938+666, the tidal force acting on the soliton core affects the total mass and the density profile of the soliton core.
 In previous studies (e.g., \cite{2018PhRvD..97f3507D}), it is shown that the density profile of the soliton core after the mass loss due to the tidal evolution is still approximately given by Eq.~\eqref{eq:rho_sol}.
-As a result, the effect of the tidal evolution can be approximated by the transformation $M_{\mathrm{sol}}\rightarrow \lambda M_{\mathrm{sol}}$ and $r_{\mathrm{c}}\rightarrow \lambda^{-1}M_{\mathrm{sol}}$ with $\lambda<1$.
+As a result, the effect of the tidal evolution can be approximated by the transformation $M_{\mathrm{sol}}\rightarrow \lambda M_{\mathrm{sol}}$ and $r_{\mathrm{c}}\rightarrow \lambda^{-1}M_{\mathrm{sol}}$ with $\lambda<1$, which corresponds to the scaling transformation of the solution of the Schr\"{o}dinger-Poisson equation \cite{2014PhRvL.113z1302S}.
 Since the central density is changed as $\rho_{\mathrm{sol}}(0)\rightarrow \lambda^4\rho_{\mathrm{sol}}(0)$, the tidal mass loss makes the soliton core less dense and more extended.
 By computing $M_{\mathrm{sol}}=M_{\mathrm{UD}}$ and $f^{-2/3}r_{\mathrm{c}}=r_{\mathrm{c,obs}}$ after the transformation, it is easily shown that the effect of the mass loss can increase the halo mass $M_{\mathrm{h}}$ while the FDM mass $mc^2$ is unchanged.
 Fig.~\ref{fig:mdm_mh} indicates that we may be able to explain both the SMBH mass and the mass profile of the soliton core simultaneously with $\lambda\sim 10^{-1.2}-10^{-1.5}$.